Compare Car Transport Quotes and Find the Best Price

 Can transporters collect non-running vehicles?

 Yes, but the condition must be declared accurately when requesting quotes.
-A vehicle that cannot steer, roll or brake requires different equipment to one that simply won't start.
+A vehicle that cannot steer, roll or brake requires different equipment to one that simply will not start.
 Transporters who arrive unprepared may need to reschedule or revise the price at the roadside.
-Declare everything upfront and the job goes smoothly; withhold it and problems follow.
+Declare everything upfront and the job goes smoothly.

 Why do some deliveries take longer than expected?

 Professional transporters plan multi-vehicle routes days in advance.
 Your car is typically one of several stops, and the collection window reflects estimated timing rather than a guaranteed appointment.
 Earlier delays on the same route affect everything downstream.
-This is normal practice — the solution is to ask for a realistic window upfront and not plan anything time-critical around an exact hour.
+Ask for a realistic window upfront and do not plan anything time-critical around an exact hour.

 What affects same-week transport availability?